BNL BNP Paribas headquarters

 BNL BNP Paribas headquarters (2016), also known as Orizzonte Europa, is an office building in Rome.
 It was designed in a contemporary all-glass style by Alfonso Femia and Gianluca Peluffo.
 The building has a LEED certification for its energy efficiency.
 The most unique feature about the building is that it is tall and thin with a glass facade that protrudes at angles.
 The structure was built for the BNL-BNP Paribas Group which is Italy's sixth largest bank.

+From January 2024, few floors of the building are occupied by the offices of Ferrovie dello Stato Italiane.

 Design

 The structure is built near the Roma Tiburtina railway station.
 It has an area of 75,000 m2 and it is a thin tall structure made up of glass.
 The building is 16 stories tall with 12 stories above ground and four below ground.
 The facade of the building has glass which is positioned at alternating angles.
 The builders refer to the glass protrusions as following the principle of the "Two-faced Janus".
 The unique appearance also helps to ventilate the building.
 There are ventilation areas in parts of the façade which are ceramic.

 There is 15000 sqm of window surface, the alternating angles are referred to as a sinusoidal pattern.
 This gives the surface area three dimensions.
 These cause the light from the Sun to reflect at angles.
 Because of the natural lighting the building uses 30% less energy and has a LEED certification from the Green Building Certification Institute.